Program Directed by

 We begin each day with a traditional breakfast of skyr, or rich Icelandic yogurt, and granola or oatmeal, fresh fruit, and cheeses.
 Fresh fish, grass-fed lamb, potatoes, root vegetables, and hearty soups with bread comprise typical Icelandic lunches and dinners.

-Review specific program expectations here.
-For more general information:
+Review specific program questions here.
+For more general information, visit our full FAQ:

-To encourage full engagement and immersion in the Putney travel experience, we limit the use of cell phones and other devices on our High School programs.
-Students are allowed to use their phones in transit to the program, and keep their devices throughout.
-During in-country orientation, leaders will lock phones with a code, unlocking them for the second half of the program.
+To encourage full engagement and immersion in the Putney Student Travel experience, we limit the use of cell phones and other devices on our High School programs.
+Students are allowed to use their phones in transit to and from the program.
+During in-country orientation, leaders facilitate a call home, then collect and securely store all phones for the first half of the program.
+At the end of this tech-free period, leaders return student phones for the second half of the program.
 During the tech-free portion of the program, students have the opportunity for a weekly call home according to a pre-arranged schedule.
 For more details, please see our FAQ.

-We stay in comfortable family-run guesthouses, hostels, and small hotels throughout our time in Iceland.
+Our high school Exploration Iceland program stays in comfortable family-run guesthouses, hostels, and small hotels throughout our time in Iceland.
 Leaders reside together with the students throughout the program.

-The group mixes picnics with dining out in Icelandic restaurants, along with traditional family-style dinners taken at our accommodations.
+Our Exploration Iceland program mixes picnics with dining out in Icelandic restaurants, along with traditional family-style dinners taken at our accommodations.

 If you have questions or would like to talk further about this program, please get in touch!